canonical/brand-store-documentation/create-ubuntu-core-22-image.rst

 Launching and verifying the image
 ---------------------------------

 To launch and test your newly generated Ubuntu Core image, follow the steps here: `Ubuntu Core: Testing with QEMU <https://ubuntu.com/core/docs/testing-with-qemu>`_.
-Once the image is booted and installed, login and then verify if the seeded snaps are installed, the ``<CUSTOMER-MODEL-NAME>`` ``model`` is correct and a serial assertion was obtained:
+Once the image is booted and installed, login and then verify if the seeded snaps are installed, the ``{{CUSTOMER_MODEL_NAME}}`` ``model`` is correct and a serial assertion was obtained:

 .. code:: text